#Skate4: Electronic Arts announces the next game in the beloved series

 The internet has won.
-After years of replying to every Electronic Arts social-media post with “#skate4,” fans have broken the publisher’s will.
-Skate is back with the fourth entry in the series, which I’m going to call Skate 4.
+After years of replying to every Electronic Arts social media post with “#skate4,” fans have broken the publisher’s will.
+Skate is back with the fourth entry in the series, which I’m going to call Skate 4 for now.

 Skate is Back! pic.twitter.com/EAQgt95HW2